 Daisy Chaining Multiple Wall Connectors: Step-by-Step

-Step 1: Electrical Planning and EV Charging Load Calculation
+Step 1: Energy Storage System Sizing and EV Charging Load Calculation

-Before touching a single wire, we performed a complete load audit.
-We documented every load on our inverter (continuous draw, peak draw, and time-of-use patterns) to establish a realistic power budget for EV charging.
+Before touching a single wire, we performed a complete load audit to determine the required energy storage system (ESS) size and available capacity for EV charging.
+We documented every load (continuous draw, peak draw, and time-of-use patterns) to establish a realistic power and energy budget.

 Our inverter’s continuous output rating sets the hard ceiling for all coincident loads.
-From that value, we subtracted the maximum simultaneous household demand (with the HVAC compressor on a hot afternoon representing our worst-case scenario) to determine the true available headroom for EV charging.
+From that value, we subtracted the maximum simultaneous household demand (with HVAC representing the worst case) to determine the true available headroom for EV charging.

-That remaining capacity directly defined the allowable circuit design: it dictated both the appropriate amperage setting of the Tesla Universal Wall Connector and the breaker size for the shared, daisy-chained EV feeder.
+That remaining capacity dictated both the ESS sizing requirements and the circuit design, including the amperage setting of the Tesla Universal Wall Connector and the breaker size for the shared, daisy-chained EV feeder.

-In our case, the calculated headroom was just over 60A, which allowed the system to utilize the full power rating of the Tesla Universal Wall Connector without exceeding the inverter’s continuous output limit.
+In our case, the calculated headroom was just over 60A, allowing full utilization of the Tesla Universal Wall Connector without exceeding the inverter’s continuous output limit.

 Step 2: Running the Shared Branch Circuit